 And oh dear.
 What a disastrous result.

-With the popularity of Pinterest, there have also appeared a lot of Pinterest Fail Blogs that will show a picture of the goal and the picture of one's own result with the phrase, "Nailed it."
+Pinterest, there have also appeared a lot of Pinterest Fail Blogs that will show a picture of the goal and the picture of one's own result with the phrase, "Nailed it."
 I think I nailed it.
 Oy.

 Luckily, I also made some rolls that DID turn out quite lovely.
 This challah has a sweetness to it that's a bit unexpected.
 It also has a darker color, which I suspect is from the basswood honey.
 It's a bit tough to work with...
 I think it's the lack of oil.
 But, overall, I wouldn't change a thing.
 It was a really nice dairy challah!